trongate/trongate-desktop-app/README.md

 <p>Have MariaDB or MySQL installed and running, either with Xampp or similar <i>(note some people have had connection issues with MySQL on a Mac - usually solved with permission fixes)</i></p>

 <h3>Develop and/ or build the Desktop App</h3>
 <p>Ensure Nodejs is installed, clone this repo.
-Change directory into it and run this command to install the 'Node Modules' needed</p>
+Change the directory into it and run this command to install the 'Node Modules' needed</p>

 - Node.js v18.17.1 and npm 9.6.7 installed
-  - Electron v27.3.5 (auto installed as dev dependancy)
+  - Electron v27.3.5 (auto-installed as dev dependency)
-  - Electron Builder v24.13.3 (auto installed as dev dependancy)
+  - Electron Builder v24.13.3 (auto-installed as dev dependency)

-<p><i>Note: the versions above were bumped up to the latest stable versions, which are close to what DC used at the time of creating the Desktop App - You can use later versions but please alway match the Electron version with the correct Node version - https://releases.electronjs.org/, also use the 'Node Version manager' at https://github.com/nvm-sh/nvm to swap Node versions `choco install nvm` on Windows.</i></p>
+<p><i>Note: the versions above were bumped up to the latest stable versions, which are close to what DC used at the time of creating the Desktop App (Electron 26.2.1 and Node 18.16.1) - You can use later versions but please always match the Electron version with the correct Node version - https://releases.electronjs.org/, also use the 'Node Version manager' at https://github.com/nvm-sh/nvm to swap Node versions `choco install nvm` on Windows.</i></p>

 `npm install`